Identification of the Polaron measure I: Fixed coupling regime and the central limit theorem for large times: Identification of the limiting Polaron measure, its mixing properties and the central limit theorem

 \ack The first author would like to thank Erwin Bolthausen, Wolfgang Koenig and Herbert Spohn for many inspiring and helpful discussions on the Polaron problem.
 Both authors would like to thank Erwin Bolthausen and Amir Dembo for pointing out an error in Theorem \ref{thm4} in an earlier version of the article.
+Also Theorem \ref{thm2.6} was earlier stated for $\alpha\in (0,\alpha_0) \cup (\alpha_1,\infty)$, while its proof for $\alpha\in (\alpha_1,\infty)$ in the earlier version had a gap that was pointed out by Volker Betz and Steffen Polzer who we sincerely thank.

 \frenchspacing